vitiral/simple-quality/README.md

 You can also [open an issue][2]

 The goal of this book is to make developing software simpler and more fun.
-Think back to the time you first learned revision control and how you were backing up files before then.
+Think back to the time you first learned revision control.
+How you were backing up files before then?
 Maybe you were copying folders to some `backups` folder?
 Maybe you were not backing up at all?

 However you did (or didn't) track your changes, think about your life before and after